thezamalian/thezamalian/README.md

-- 👋 Hi, I’m ZamHoss
+- 👋 Hi, I’m Zamal Hossain
-- 👀 I’m interested in Backend Development
+- 👀 I’m interested in Web Development(MERN stack).
-- 🌱 I’m currently learning Reactjs
+- 🌱 I’m currently with FrontEnd techs.
 - 💞️ I’m looking to collaborate on Blockchain
 - 📫 How to reach me www.facebook.com/thezamalian/